fpereiro/tnote/index.md

-## Vnote
+## tnote

 > "Y es música, música, siempre, sí." -- Norberto Napolitano

-Vnote is an alternative and experimental musical notation.
+tnote is an alternative and experimental musical notation.
 It is based on the following principles:

+1. **Use a text format to represent music**: tnote uses an open text format to represent and transmit music.
+The format is humanly readable and writable; it is also easily parseable by computers, facilitating both analysis and artistic creation with the help of computers.
-1. **Treat all twelve notes as equal citizens**: Vnote uses a single number to represent each of the twelve notes of the [octave](https://en.wikipedia.org/wiki/Equal_temperament).
+2. **Treat all twelve notes as equal citizens**: tnote uses a single number to represent each of the twelve notes of the [octave](https://en.wikipedia.org/wiki/Equal_temperament).
 There is no concept of sharps or flats.
-2. **Use the graphical possibilities of the digital age**: the widespread availability of computers allows faithful reproduction of alternate graphical arrangements to express music.
-Vnote uses colors to represent octaves and line widths to express note durations.
+3. **Use the graphical possibilities of the digital age**: the widespread availability of computers allows faithful reproduction of alternate graphical arrangements to express music.
+While tnote is textual, it uses colors and levels of scales to make the music more readable and memorable.
-3. **Use the interactive possibilities of the digital age**: a digital music notation allows for interactivity, which can be an aid to learning and memorizing.
-Vnote allows reproduction of individual notes, voices and entire pieces, to assist reading and to allow exploration.
+4. **Use the interactive possibilities of the digital age**: a digital music notation allows for interactivity, which can be an aid to learning and memorizing.
+The tnote interface allows reproduction of individual notes, voices and entire pieces, to assist reading and to allow exploration.
-4. **Share music through an open text based format**: Vnote stores music in an open source textual format called tnote, which is humanly readable and writable.
 5. **Stimulate the exploration of approaches to express music**: the standard musical notation is a refined, time-tested and indisputable tool for writing music.
-This project considers, however, that the time is ripe to explore alternatives and improvements to it.
-Vnote is a contribution to this latent potential.
+This project considers, however, that the time is ripe to explore alternatives and improvements to it. tnote is a contribution to this latent potential.

-## Using Vnote
+## Using tnote

-Vnote runs on any modern browser and requires no installation.
-You can find the latest version [here](https://fpereiro.github.io/vnote/vnote/vnote.html).
+tnote runs on any modern browser and requires no installation.
+You can find the latest version [here](https://fpereiro.github.io/tnote/tnote/tnote.html).

-Vnote uses Keith Horwood's amazing [audiosynth library](https://github.com/keithwhor/audiosynth) to generate the synthetized piano sounds.
+tnote uses Keith Horwood's amazing [audiosynth library](https://github.com/keithwhor/audiosynth) to generate the synthetized piano sounds.

 ## Demo

-Here's a video of Vnote reproducing the first Fugue in C from Johann Sebastian Bach's Well Tempered Clavier (book 1).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qUx6OlXBT94" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+To be uploaded.

 ## Notational principles